Home - The Best Grill Griddle Combos in 2023

 5. Camp Chef Flap Top Grill

 This combo heats very evenly, thanks to its four full-length burners.
-This means that there really aren’t any hot spots.
+This means that there aren’t any hot spots.

 You can grill full meals on it.
 It’s an easy and quick matter to go from grilling burgers or brats to frying eggs, bacon, and hashbrowns.
 It takes about 30 seconds to place or remove the flat griddle top.